gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 However, you can use different Kubernetes clusters for your seed too and configure these things manually.
 Please configure the options of `seed-config.yaml` upfront.
 For configuring DNS and TLS certificates, `make gardener-extensions-up` , which is explained later, will pause and tell you what to do.

+`seed-config.yaml` offers a simple way to configure you seed cluster.
+After you ran `make gardener-extensions-up` for the first time, you find the resulting seed configuration at `./example/provider-extensions/gardenlet/values.yaml` where you change your seed configuration (and other gardenlet settings).
+Similarly to seed configuration file its template `values.yaml.tmpl` is in the same directory.

+### External Controllers
+You might plan to deploy and register external controllers for networking, operating system, providers, etc..
+Please put `ControllerDeployment`s and `ControllerRegistration`s into `./example/provider-extensions/garden/controllerregistrations` directory.
+The whole content of this folder will be applied to your KinD cluster.

 ### `CloudProfile`s
 There are no demo `CloudProfiles` yet.
-Thus, please copy `CloudProfiles` from another landscape to `./example/provider-extensions/garden/cloud-profiles/profiles` or create your own `CloudProfiles` based on the [gardener examples](../../example/30-cloudprofile.yaml).
+Thus, please copy `CloudProfiles` from another landscape to `./example/provider-extensions/garden/cloudprofiles` directory or create your own `CloudProfiles` based on the [gardener examples](../../example/30-cloudprofile.yaml).
 Please check the GitHub repository of your desired provider-extension.
 Most of them include example `CloudProfile`s.
+All files you place in this folder will be applied to your KinD cluster.

 ## Setting Up The KinD Cluster